 While Pinterest is image-based, the content that matters most is the core depth of your pins––ultimately raising awareness and opening the opportunity to link to your company’s website.

-Be sure that you are including relevant context behind your photos whenever you are posting your content.
-For example, you can elaborate on the background or collaborative efforts behind a photo, revealing interesting insight for your audience.
+Be sure that you include relevant context behind your photos when posting your content.
+For example, you can elaborate on the background or collaborative efforts behind a photo, revealing fascinating insight for your audience.

 When posting images on Pinterest, you have the opportunity to link a URL to an image––giving you the perfect anchor to direct users to your website.
 This will also help clients with any questions they may have, while also enhancing your SEO presence.